tsiensesvendomingos/configure-ad/README.md

 <br />

 <p>
-Login to Client-1 with Remote Desktop and ping DC-1's private IP address with ping -t which is a perpetual ping.
+Login to Client-1 with Remote Desktop and open a command prompt line to attempt to ping DC-1's private IP address using the command "ping -t (private IP address)" The -t makes this ping command perpetual, meaning it'll ping continuously.
+We should see it fail upon attempt due to the default firewall settings on the server machine.
 </p>
 <p>
 <img src="https://i.imgur.com/7WiZnXa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>